rnwalker7/1D7XX_Content/README.md

 ## Purpose
 This repo is to be used for the creation and hosting of interactive content for the 1D7XX/X Learning Programs.
 Currently, outside of Skillsoft courses, there is no interactive content, with PDFs, AFIs, and TOs filling in the gaps.
-As you can probably guess, this is not conducive to rentention of info in today's learning environments (think about how much info you currently retain from click-click-click-done CBTs).
+As you can probably guess, this is not conducive to retention of info in today's learning environments (think about how much info you currently retain from click-click-click-done CBTs).
 The goal here is to create interactive content that makes the training "stick" better!